sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

 * Target: ARM support (Raspberry Pi)
-	* Fix the reboot issue
+	* Fix the reboot issue - caused by threads exiting
 	* Fix the system timer - test app waits but the interrupt doesn't map/callback
+	* Add ARM MMU support
 * Kernel: Shell should use pipes for reading I/O
 * Kernel: Timeouts on pipe (open/read/write)
 * Kernel: Allow user-mode to map to real addresses (user-mode drivers)
     * (interrupts can be handled by pipes in the bsp)
+* Kernel: Add DMA support for pipes
 * Kernel: Break up the syscalls into seperate static/inline functions
 * Kernel: Add mechanism to load elfs
 * Support: Create newlib port